-The Social Mirror app will enable users to measure, visualise and positively change their social connections, helping them to take action to improve their health and wellbeing and to enhance potential feelings of ‘community’.
+The Social Mirror app enables users to measure, visualise and positively change their social connections, helping them to take action to improve their health and wellbeing and to enhance potential feelings of ‘community’.

-It will also enable GPs and other health/community workers to support and spread healthy behaviour by adopting ‘social prescribing’.
+It also enables GPs and other health/community workers to support and spread healthy behaviour by adopting ‘social prescribing’.
 This involves linking people to appropriate community resources, organisations and networks of individuals that will benefit their mental, emotional and physical health.

 The idea behind the interactive Social Mirror app is that by reviewing an individual’s social connections and re-focusing on those areas that empower them, rather than adversely affect them, that person can have a real impact on positive self-reported health and wellbeing measures.